 The frequency and severity of claims in respect of the Syndicate can be affected by several factors.
-The Syndicate specialises in non-marine reinsurance, aviation reinsurance, and direct and facultative property insurance.
-These accounts are predominantly short-tail in nature, and some of them have a high degree of catastrophe exposure (for example the property accounts could be affected by hurricane or earthquake losses).
+The Syndicate specialises in short-tail business lines, some of which have a degree of catastrophe exposure.

 The catastrophe nature of these accounts is managed through the Syndicate's underwriting strategy, aggregate management and reinsurance arrangements.